silvae86/feup-bdad-corrector/README.md

 # feup-bdad-corrector
 An auto corrector for FEUP's Databases Course of the 2nd year of the Masters in Informatics Engineering.

-It allows for an automates check of the more code-oriented deliveries (2nd and 3rd), and is packaged as a Docker image for zero-configuration usage.
+It tries to automate the checking of the more code-oriented deliveries (2nd and 3rd), and is packaged as a Docker image for zero-configuration usage.

+The best part is, you can set it up in any computer and run it locally!

 ## What does it do?